-The history of the can is traced back to the 15th century. when a Rajput prince named Rao Bikaji established it around 1488 AD.
-It was a flourishing centre of trade and commerce as.
-It was strategically placed on the ancient caravan routes linking Asia and North India to the Gujrat seaports.
+The history of the can is traced back to the 15th century.
+At the point when a Rajput sovereign named Rao Bikaji built up it around 1488 AD.
+It was a thriving focal point of exchange and business as.
+It was deliberately put on the old band courses connecting Asia and North India to the Gujrat seaports.

 Bikaner’s prosperity drew attention to it from many quarters.
-In fact, the history of Bikaner points out that its rulers were always locked.
+Truth be told, the historical backdrop of Bikaner calls attention to that its rulers were constantly bolted.
 In a conflict with the powerful Mughal rulers.
 However, they were able to win Emperor Akbar’s confidence in the course of time.

 A look into Bikaner’s history further indicates that its fortunes suffered a massive setback along with the decline of Mughal power.
-The rulers of Bikaner later signed a treaty with the British and remained loyal to them till.
+Bikaner’s rulers eventually signed a treaty with the British and remained loyal to them until that time.
 It was merged with the other princely states to form the state of Rajasthan which ultimately.
 Became a part of independent India.

 Tourist Destination In Bikaner

-The Gajner Palace has now been converted into a heritage hotel.
-This former summer resort of the Kings is located on the lake making the palace quite mesmerizing.
+The Gajner Palace has now been changed over into a legacy inn.
+This previous summer resort of the Kings is situated on the lake making the castle very entrancing.

 Karni Mata Temple

 The Lalgarh Palace in Bikaner becomes quite captivating with its intricate latticework and overhanging balconies.
-Built by Maharaja Ganga Singh, the palace was designed by Sir Swinton Jacob.
+Worked by Maharaja Ganga Singh, the royal residence was planned by Sir Swinton Jacob